 Properties of a Carnot group $(G,\fg=\oplus_jV_j)$: \bit \item $G$ is nilpotent, and $V_{j+1}=[V_1,V_j]$ for all $1\leq j\leq s$. \item There is a $1$-parameter group of Carnot group automorphisms $\{\de_r:G\ra G\}$ such that $\de_r$ scales $V_j$ by the factor $r^j$.
-We refer to these automorphisms as (Carnot) dilations. \item Without explicit mention, we will assume that the first layer $V_1\subset \fg$ is equipped with an inner product, and extend this to a left-invariant Riemannian metric on the left-invariant subbundle of $TG$ determined by $V_1$. \item The Carnot-Caratheodory distance $d_{CC}$ between two points $x_0,x_1\in G$ is the infimal length of a $C^1$-path $\ga:[0,1]\ra G$ with $\ga(i)=x_i$, $\ga'(t)\in V_1$ for all $t\in [0,1]$, and the length is taken with respect to the given Riemannian metric on $V_1$. \item The topology induced by the metric $d_{CC}$ is the same as the topology coming from $G$ as a manifold. \item $d_{CC}$ is invariant under left translation, and scaled by dilations:
+We refer to these automorphisms as (Carnot) dilations. \item Without explicit mention, we will assume that the first layer $V_1\subset \fg$ is equipped with an inner product, and extend this to a left invariant Riemannian metric on the left invariant subbundle of $TG$ determined by $V_1$. \item The Carnot-Caratheodory distance $d_{CC}$ between $x_0,x_1\in G$ is the infimal length of a $C^1$-path $\ga:[0,1]\ra G$ with $\ga(i)=x_i$, $\ga'(t)\in V_1$ for all $t\in [0,1]$, and the length is taken with respect to the given Riemannian metric on $V_1$. \item The topology induced by the metric $d_{CC}$ is the same as the topology coming from $G$ as a manifold. \item $d_{CC}$ is invariant under left translation, and scaled by dilations:

 \item The {\bf homogeneous dimension} of $G$ is $\nu:=\sum_jj\dim V_j$; this is the Hausdorff dimension of $(G,d_{CC})$, and there is a constant $C\neq 0$ such that for every $x\in G$, $r\in [0,\infty)$, the $\nu$-dimensional Hausdorff measure of the $r$-ball satisfies: